 - What will our program do beyond compliance with mandated reporting requirements?

-- How will we support battered mother’s protection and parenting of their children?
+- How will we support mother’s protection and parenting of their children?

-- What resources could our program offer to assist battered women in their role as mothers?
+- What resources could our program offer to assist survivors in their role as mothers?

 - How will cultural considerations change our advocacy?